IamAsgn37/AWS/README.md

 # AWS_file
-Here available some working project of AWS.
+Currently working on project of AWS.